hadiamjad/Not.js/README.md

 Abdul Haddi Amjad, Shaoor Munir, Zubair Shafiq, Muhammad Ali Gulzar ACM Conference on Computer and Communications Security (CCS), 2024`

-The ArXiv version of the manuscript is avaibable at : [Blocking Tracking JavaScript at the Function Granularity](https://arxiv.org/pdf/2405.18385)

 # Artifiacts Badge Request:
 ## 1. Available